- d2k17, Söcking bei Starnberg, Barbaria, May 26-31

 No big natural disasters this time - an earthquake at six point

 something, not a problem for them, I slept and didn't even notice.
 And

-a tsunami, not too strong either.
+a typhoon, not too strong either.
 The power outage in Fukushima didn't lead

 to dramatic consequences either.